How to Challenge Your Beliefs

 This is most apparent, of course, in our current political environment where we cocoon in segregated ideological communities with unlimited sources of “news” available to confirm our views.

 In this world, critical thinking is more important than ever.
 We are inundated with more information than ever, and we are more distracted than ever, which means we are left with impressions of the truth.

 We need to be able to sift through the information to find out what is actually true.

 Critical thinking is the most important skill we must develop.
-But there is less of it on, of all places, college campuses where students too-often oppose campus speakers who hold views contrary to their own.
+But there is less of it on, of all places, college campuses where many students and faculty too often oppose campus speakers who hold views contrary to their own.

-Many of us cling to our views, despite them being outdated and no longer valid.
-While these beliefs might not be as old as “the world is flat” and “the earth is at the center of the universe,” we often hold beliefs long past their expiration dates.
+Many of us also cling to our views, despite them being outdated and no longer valid.
+We often hold beliefs long past their expiration dates.

 With this in mind, here are a few tips to help you develop your critical thinking skills as you challenge your own beliefs: